Falling Down: Development

-Falling Down was being shot on locations in Lynwood, California, when the 1992 Los Angeles riots began.
+Falling Down was being filmed in various locations in Lynwood, California, when the 1992 Los Angeles riots began.
 By April 30, the riots were sufficiently disruptive to force filming to stop early that day.
 Film crews produced more footage inside of Warner Bros.
 Studio, in Burbank, as the riots continued.
 By May 4, when the crew intended to resume in Pasadena, initial requests to do so were denied, causing delays.
 Filming wrapped in late June 1992.
-Production designer Barbara Ling said, "We mapped this so that you really were going across [Los Angeles] from Silver Lake down to mid-city to Koreatown."
+Production designer Barbara Ling said: "We mapped this so that you really were going across Los Angeles from Silver Lake down to mid-city to Koreatown."

 In an interview less than a week before Falling Down's release, screenwriter Ebbe Roe Smith gave his interpretation of what the movie was about.
 "To me, even though the movie deals with complicated urban issues, it really is just about one basic thing: The main character represents the old power structure of the U.S. that has now become archaic, and hopelessly lost.
 For both of them, it's adjust-or-die time ..."

+According to Michael Douglas, the film was initially going to be made for television.

 Casting

 Foster's signature haircut was the idea of Joel Schumacher and the movie's hairstylist, Lynda Gurasich.
-Douglas commented on how it helped him get into the character of a veteran of the military or defense industry, "It gave me the feeling of the late '50s and the early '60s, and somehow my character you kinda have the feeling that he came from another time, or he wished or he hoped for another time when things made sense."
-Douglas would add concerning the character, "There's a lot of people who are a paycheck away from being on the streets and being out of work who did everything right, they've been responsible, they tried hard, [and] they don't know what went wrong!
+Douglas commented on how it helped him get into the character of a veteran of the military or defense industry: "It gave me the feeling of the late '50s and the early '60s, and somehow my character you kinda have the feeling that he came from another time, or he wished or he hoped for another time when things made sense."
+Douglas would add concerning the character: "There's a lot of people who are a paycheck away from being on the streets and being out of work who did everything right, they've been responsible, they tried hard, [and] they don't know what went wrong!
 We won the war, where's it all at?"